ONE MISSION... STUDENT SUCCESS!

 - Development of an instructional map that introduces and reinforces AVID frameworks, methodologies, and strategies

 The Benefits of Partnership

-AVID for Higher Education (AHE) provides intensive, customized support delivered on-site to meet your specific campus needs.
+AVID Postsecondary provides intensive, customized support delivered on-site to meet your specific campus needs.
 While you support your students, we support you.
 The annual professional service fee includes: